Author and Job Role: George Bell, Criminal Justice Policy & Commissioning Officer

 For 2022/23 the Police and Crime Commissioner has made available £270,000.00 of funding to reduce reoffending in Surrey.

-Application for Small Grant Award under or equal to £5,000 – Reducing Reoffending Fund
+Application for Standard Grant Award above £5,000 – Reducing Reoffending Fund

-That the Commissioner supports these small grant applications to the Reducing Reoffending Fund and awards to the following;
+That the Commissioner supports this standard grant application to the Reducing Reoffending Fund and awards to the following;

 Police and Crime Commissioner Approval

 I approve the recommendation(s):

 Signature: PCC Lisa Townsend (wet signed copy held in OPCC)